MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/EntityBreathableComponent.md

 The current air supply of the entity.

 Type: *number*

-> [!IMPORTANT]
+Notes:
-> This property can't be edited in read-only mode.
+  - This property can't be edited in read-only mode.

-> [!WARNING]
-> This property can throw errors when used.
+  - This property can throw errors when used.
->
-> Will throw an error if the air supply is out of bounds [suffocationTime, maxAirSupply].
+    - Will throw an error if the air supply is out of bounds [suffocationTime, maxAirSupply].

 ### **breathesAir**
 `read-only breathesAir: boolean;`